Yam production in Nigeria: Geographic regions

-Although it is grown widely in Nigeria, the area where it is grown most is the Benue State (land area of 802,295 km²) one of the states in Benue valley of Nigeria where the labour-intensive practices are still the norm and the land holdings are small.
-In this state especially among Tiv people, the size of the yam farm or the tonnage of yams produced becomes the social status of that farmer.
-Because of high level of yam production in the State of Benue, Benue State is crowned as the Nigerian Bread Basket.
+Although it is grown widely in Nigeria, the area where it is grown most is Benue State (land area of 34,059 km2), Taraba state, Niger State, Adamawa State and Nasarawa State.
+In these states especially among Tiv people, the size of the yam farm or the tonnage of yams produced becomes the social status of that farmer.
+Because of high level of yam production in the State of Benue, Benue State is crowned as the Nigerian food Basket.
 Yams are planted on mounds rather than flat slopes depending on the hydromorphic nature of the soils which are generally of loose soil suitable to grow roots and tuber crops.
 While yam production issues have been stressed on agronomical practices, a research study carried out on the economic efficiency of this crop grown in this region with small farm holdings, which is labour-intensive, reveals that land, labour and material (fertilizers and chemicals), credit and extension services inputs have a significant bearing on the yield of yam in the region.

-The Zaki Ibiam International Yam Market is the biggest market for a single product in Nigeria.
+The Zaki Biam International Yam market is the biggest market for a single product in Nigeria.